Para-snowboarding classification

-Para-snowboarding classification is the classification system for para-snowboarding.
-The sport originally called Adaptive Snowboard is now practiced by hundreds of athletes around the world.
+Para-snowboarding classification is the classification system for Para snowboarding.
+The sport, initially called Adaptive Snowboarding is now practiced by hundreds of athletes worldwide.
 The International Paralympic Committee (IPC) defines three classes: SB-LL for athletes with a physical impairment affecting one or both legs (with SB-LL1 and SB-LL2 for more- and less-severe impairment), and SB-UL for athletes with a physical impairment affecting one or both arms who compete standing.
 The sport made its official Winter Paralympic debut in the 2014 Winter Paralympics in Sochi, Russia.

 Eligibility

-Classifications exist for deaf competitors, blind competitors, people with physical disabilities and those with intellectual disabilities.
+Classifications exist for deaf competitors, blind competitors, people with physical disabilities, and those with intellectual disabilities.
 The IPC eligibility rules provide for athletes with a physical impairment such as limb loss or limb deficiency, spinal cord injury, nerve damage, or cerebral palsy.
 As of 2018, athletes with other impairments, such as visual impairments, are not eligible.
 The IPC defined two competition classes in 2014: